Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

 Diving Issues Identified During The Trial:

-I have defined a number of key factors in the accident using information gained from reading media reports about the trial; which included a number diving and medical expert witnesses.
-These factors provide insight for improvement of diving safety.
+I have defined a number of key factors in the accident using information gained from reading media reports about the trial; which included a number of diving and medical expert witnesses.
+These factors provide insight for the improvement of diving safety.
 I have quoted statements from the trial reports and then added my own comments to address the general issues raised and give my advice.

 Fatigued Before Diving: